How To Volunteer Abroad As A Physical Therapist

 - Log in to your MyIVHQ account to pay your Registration Fee.
 As soon as your Registration Fee has been received by IVHQ, you will be provided with all the information and support you need to prepare for your upcoming volunteer program.
 Your IVHQ Program Manager will be your point of contact throughout your preparations up until you finish your volunteer program.

-Each Physical Therapy placement will vary based on the project setting you select, as well as the needs in country at your time of arrival so it is important to keep an open mind throughout your volunteer experience.
+Each physical therapy volunteer placement will vary based on the project setting you select, as well as the needs in country at your time of arrival, so it is important to keep an open mind throughout your volunteer experience.

 To hear from IVHQer Brendan Smith about his time volunteering in Cusco on a Special Needs placement, check out his blog here: “What’s it like to volunteer in Cusco?”

-Before taking part in your physiotherapy volunteer work, you will also be provided online training and guidance from your program manager on how to best prepare for your trip and they’re available for any questions you may have.
+Before taking part in your physiotherapy volunteering abroad, you will also be provided with online training and guidance from your IVHQ Program Manager on how to best prepare for your trip and they’re available for any questions you may have.

 We are proud to have hosted a large number of university volunteer groups over the past 10 years, and we have a specialized IVHQ Groups Team who provide interested group leaders with all the information and support they need to register for one of our volunteer programs.
 For groups of over 10 or more members, we can also help you in building a customized group itinerary, or organize a medical campaign for you to support.
 We’ll guide you and your group through the application process, from start to finish, and ensure that you and your group are prepared for your volunteer trip.
 Learn more about group volunteer opportunities here, or contact our Groups Manager, Kirsty, (email@example.com) to chat about your group trip plans.

 Taking a volunteer trip in South America?
 Learn where the top five travel adventures are that you need to take when volunteering through South America…